 You can read more about the Red-Bellied Woodpecker by visiting their own page on All About Birds by clicking HERE.

 I saw this bird on March 9 on the ground in the garden.
 It just hopped a few feet away but didn’t fly off.
 I hadn’t seen one of these before so I had to do an online search for the ID.
-Song Sparrows are found all across the US and Canada but don’t nest here.
+I think Savannah Sparrows are here in my part of Missouri year-round, but farther north they migrate south.

-You can read more about the Song Sparrow on All About Birds by clicking HERE.
+You can read more about the Savannah Sparrow on All About Birds by clicking HERE.

 WHITE-CROWNED SPARROW (Zonotrichia leucophrys)